oracle-livelabs/oci/oci-apm-weblogic/06-change-displayname/change-displayname.md

 ### Prerequisites

-* Completion of the Tasks 1 to 4 in this workshop.
+* Completion of Tasks 1 to 4 in this workshop.

-## **Task 1**: Configure Java Agent configuration file to enable the injection
+## **Task 1**: Configure the Java Agent configuration file to enable the injection

-1. Run the oci ce (Container Engine) command that you saved in the Lab 3, Task 1, step 5.
+1. Run the oci ce (Container Engine) command that you saved in Lab 3, Task 1, step 5.
 2. Execute the following command to copy **AgentConfig.properties**  from the container to the home directory.
+Make sure to ***change*** the directory name to the Agent apm-agent-version you have before running the command.

     ``` bash